cpwr-devops/DevOps-Examples-Doc/docs/tool_configuration/Jenkins_config.md

 ![CSRF bad response](./images/CSRF_bad_response.png)

 It is not recommended to turn the protection off, instead you will need to modify your API call to include a "crumb" header.
 Here I describe how to determine the header.
-First make sure that CSRF Protection is turned on, by going to "Manage Jenkins" -> "Configure Global Security" and scrolling down to the CSRF Protection section:
+First make sure that CSRF Protection is turned on, by going to ```Manage Jenkins``` -> ```Configure Global Security``` and scrolling down to the CSRF Protection section:

 ![Set CSRF Protection](./images/Set_CSRF_Protection.png)